 With the advancement of medical technology, cosmetic procedures such as liposuction have become safer than ever for patients.
 Highly trained professionals administer these procedures for your safety.
 An article was recently published in the British Medical Journal in September 2017 that describes a patient who suffered from a fat embolism and warns against cosmetic procedures such as liposuction.
 Like any surgical procedure, great care should be taken, but a thorough review is needed to acknowledge the risks and associate them with how your surgeon addresses any potential risks.
-Learn more about the early sign of fat embolism below.
+Learn more about the early sign and fat embolism treatment below.

 What Is Fat Embolism?